Jalvz1/Jalvz1/README.md

 # Hey, I'm Javier 👋

 I'm a senior Computer Science student at the University of Houston (graduating May 2026) who likes building software that solves real problems.
+Whether it's a property management system for an actual rental business or a machine learning pipeline for lung cancer detection, I enjoy taking ideas from concept to working application.

-I am currently focused on full-stack development and have been exploring machine learning/A.I on the side as my interest in the topic grows.

-I worked on a team to create a lung cancer detection project recently and placed 3rd at UH's Fall 2025 AI and Data Science Showcase.
+Currently, I'm focused on full-stack development and have been exploring machine learning on the side—my team's lung cancer detection project recently placed 3rd at UH's Fall 2025 Data Science Showcase.

 ## 🛠️ Tech Stack